albertodall/nhibernate-lob/README.markdown

 		}
 	}

-This will ensure the connection is held open for the duration.
+This will ensure the connection is held open long enough for you to have a chance to read the blob's contents.

 Additional Resources
 --------------------